tranchess/contract-core/spec/README_EXCHANGE.md

 Tranchess Protocol is a platform for crypto-backed synthetic assets capable of speculating, hedging, and arbitraging with minimal liquidation risk, settlement risk, and other systematic risks.
 In our approach, it consists of two major components: the primary market and the secondary market.

 Tranchess Exchange Protocol is the set of contracts representing the secondary market.
-Since the tokenized shares could experience conversions, which are essentially linear transformations upon all account balances, no existing swaps or centralized exchanges are readily available for trading shares.
+Since the tokenized shares could experience rebalances, which are essentially linear transformations upon all account balances, no existing swaps or centralized exchanges are readily available for trading shares.
 As a result, we set off to design our exchange for liquidity.
 In the secondary market, both the stablecoins such as `USDC` and tokenized shares could be exchanged using a matching mechanism we refer to as **Premium-Discount Orderbook**.

 In our approach, trade activities are divided into the same 30-minutes period as the Oracle Protocol, and the exact trading price could not be determined at the trading time, because the price oracles are still subject to change.
 Instead of a fixed price, the makers need only to specify a certain percentage for an order.
 The percentage is relative to the net asset values calculated in the future, with a positive percentage known as **Premium** and a negative percentage known as **Discount**.
 Similar to a traditional exchange order book, the smart contracts also arrange orders in order books from the highest to the lowest percentage forbidding order, and lowest to highest for asking order.
 We've achieved a few goals with this design:

-1. Conversions do not affect trading activities
+1. Rebalances do not affect trading activities
 1. Low cost for liquidity providers to interact with the blockchain
     1. No impermanent loss, because it is not using AMM
     1. No high-frequency order submission and cancellation, because premiums and discounts fluctuate with the price